solliancenet/microsoft-postgresql-developer-guide/04_00_EndToEndDev/04_00-3-Deployment-evolution-options.md

 Containerizing an application and data layer can be relatively complex, but once the build environment is set up and working, it is possible to push container updates very quickly to multi-region load-balanced environments.

+Follow the [Containerizing layers with Docker](../artifacts/03-00-Docker/README.md) guide to deploy the application and database.

 ## Azure Container Instances (ACI)

 After application and data layers are migrated to containers, a hosting target must be selected to run the containers.
 A simple way to deploy a container is to use Azure Container Instances (ACI).

 Azure Container Instances can deploy one container at a time or multiple containers to keep the application, API, and data contained in the same resource.

+Follow the [Azure Container Instances (ACI)](../artifacts/03-01-CloudDeploy-ACI/README.md) guide to deploy the application and database.

 ## App Service Containers

 Developers can extend the benefits of App Service, like scalability, elasticity, and simple CI/CD integration, to their containerized apps using App Service for Containers.
 This offering supports individual containers and multi-container apps through Docker Compose files.
 Containers give teams added flexibility beyond the platforms supported directly by App Service.

+Follow the [App Service Containers](../artifacts/03-02-CloudDeploy-AppService-Container/README.md) guide to deploy the application and database.

 ## Azure Kubernetes Service (AKS)